 Although the number of treated patients is still small, SLA use is becoming widespread around the United States as an alternative to traditional open resection.
 When SLA is not successful at controlling seizure, it can be followed by open resection.
 SLA is not used for cavernous malformations that have recently hemorrhaged.

-This manufacturer-created video demonstrates the use of LITT.
-Alliance to Cure Cavernous Malformation does not endorse the use of any particular LITT system.
+This video demonstrates the use of LITT.
+Alliance to Cure Cavernous Malformation does not endorse the use of any particular LITT system or institution.

 Stereotactic radiosurgery (SRS) is a non-invasive technique in which a focused beam of radiation, accurate to 1 to 2 mm, targets a lesion.
 Stereotactic radiosurgery is also known as gamma knife or Cyberknife, and it does not involve opening the skull.